 Located on the south bank of the Parramatta River in Sydney is Homebush Bay.
-At this picturesque spot, you’ll find one of the city’s best-kept secrets — shipwrecks, in the heart of Sydney.
+At this picturesque spot, you’ll find one of the city’s best-kept secrets — shipwrecks — in the heart of Sydney.
 At least four abandoned freighters can be found disintegrating in the water.
-One of these, the SS Ayrfield could easily be one of the most photographed spots in the city.
-Aside from being an abandoned vessel, it’s also home to lush foliage of full-grown mangrove trees sprouting out of the shipwreck, creating a small albeit fascinating floating forest that is especially appealing to photography enthusiasts around Sydney.
+One of these is the SS Ayrfield, which could easily be one of the most photographed spots in the city.
+Aside from being an abandoned vessel, it’s also home to lush foliage of full-grown mangrove trees sprouting out of the shipwreck, creating a small and fascinating floating forest.
 Read all about it below.

 SS Ayrfield floating forest

-While SS Ayrfield may be the most popular shipwreck, many visitors don’t realise that there are at least three other shipwrecks at the spot — the SS Heroic, HMAS Karangi and SS Mortlake Bank.
+While SS Ayrfield may be the most popular shipwreck, there are at least three other shipwrecks here — the SS Heroic, HMAS Karangi, and SS Mortlake Bank.
 The seeds of mangrove plants could have found their way to the ships by birds who scattered them there.
-Over time some of these seeds would have germinated and transformed into what is today a full-fledged floating forest.
+Over time, some of these seeds would have germinated and transformed into what is today a full-fledged floating forest.

 How to get there

 You can spot the shipwrecks from the shoreline of Wentworth Point and Sydney Olympic Park.
-Either start from the Archery Centre car park or take the longer and more scenic route from the Badu Mangroves car park.
+Start from the Archery Centre car park or take the longer and more scenic route from the Badu Mangroves car park.
 Find a more detailed map on how to get there here.